 Research Experiences for Teachers (RET) Program Site: Connecting with Community Colleges

-Beginning in June 2011, the Department of Materials Science and Engineering at the A. James Clark School of Engineering, University of Maryland, offered a three-year summer program for regional community college faculty designed to increase both the success of students with associate degrees who transfer into the Clark School's engineering programs and the interest of community college students in STEM classes and opportunities.
+Beginning in June 2011, the UMD Department of Materials Science offered a three-year summer program for regional community college faculty designed to increase both the success of students with associate degrees who transfer into the James Clark School's engineering programs and the interest of community college students in STEM classes and opportunities.
 The National Science Foundation-funded Research Experiences for Teachers (RET) program, "Connecting with Community Colleges," has developed strategies and materials for implementing new curricula in science, technology, engineering and math (STEM) courses at the 100-200 levels and strengthened institutional relationships between community colleges and the University of Maryland.
 The most successful strategies incorporated active learning and examples that tied difficult concepts to engineering applications of interest to the students.
 Many of the participating community college faculty members have shared the materials they developed on the Curriculum in a Box (LINK) section of this website.

 The program recruited three cohorts of 8-14 professors each year from seven Maryland community colleges: Anne Arundel, Cecil, Frederick, Harford, Howard, Montgomery and Prince George's.
 Each faculty member attended a six week, interdisciplinary summer program where they conducted research with Clark School faculty and developed ways to bring the latest concepts in technological innovation into their existing courses.
 Additional activities included weekly seminars to develop curriculum elements; lectures on ethics, safety, entrepreneurship and intellectual property, teamwork and informed discovery; and round-table discussions with Clark School faculty and staff about promoting interest in STEM majors to new undergraduates and ensuring a smooth transition for those who transfer to the university.